 Working Papers

-Drawing from state-of-the-art techniques from Natural Language Processing, we construct two new media-based Chinese economic sentiment indices using a large corpus of English and Chinese news articles and demonstrate that differences in perception matter for economic outcomes.
+Perceptions Matter: Evidence from the Global Media Sentiment Indices of the Chinese Economy [Download PDF] Drawing from state-of-the-art techniques from Natural Language Processing, we construct two new media-based Chinese economic sentiment indices using a large corpus of English and Chinese news articles and demonstrate that differences in perception matter for economic outcomes.
 Our sentiment classification models improve the accuracy of lexicon approaches by a factor of two.
-Consistent with the agenda setting theory in communication research, we find that information flows from the English to the Chinese media—with the latter tending to be more positive-- and not the other way around, providing new evidence on international news diffusion..
+Consistent with the agenda setting theory in communication research, we find that information flows from the English to the Chinese media—with the latter tending to be more positive—and not the other way around, providing new evidence on international news diffusion.
 Moreover, the difference in sentiment between Chinese and English news outlets—which we term the “perception gap”—has widened in recent years.
 Evidence from a structural VAR suggests that positive sentiment shocks foreshadow increases in China’s policy rates and asset returns, as well as global commodity prices.
-The impact of shocks to the English-media sentiment on domestic policy variables is magnified by shocks to the Chinese-media sentiment index.
-No such amplification is found for financial variables and commodity prices.

 Work In Progress